 Though it's one of the most recent builds, I scouted the terrain years ago, and the way the gnarly rock slabs and chutes aligned I could tell this was a trail simply awaiting a little excavation.
 Access is off of Devil's Throat for good reason.

 This was meant to be an extension of La Gran, but soon took on a life of it's own.
-The first three quarter mile section will be open spring '19, but we're not done yet.
+The first addition to the Yonder triad.